 - Studying to become a certified sport nutritionist.

-In addition to coaching individuals, her annual calendar includes camps and clinics across the USA for both athlete and coach development.
-Venues range from local athletic facilities to the US Olympic Training Center, Colorado Springs, CO and National Training Center, Clermont, FL.
+In addition to coaching individuals, Shelly’s annual calendar includes camps and clinics across the USA for both athlete and coach development.
+Venues range from local athletic facilities to the US Olympic Training Center in Colorado Springs and National Training Center in Clermont, FL.

 Professional Coaching Success

 Although Shelly has enjoyed an amazing personal career in many sports (more about that below), today she is most passionate about coaching and helping others develop the athlete within.
 Her personal experiences combined with a quest for knowledge provide a dynamite combination generously shared.
 Her competitive spirit is channeled into effective training plan design for the individual (or group) she is working with.

 - Short-listed for 2012 and 2014 Youth Olympic Games Triathlon Coach,

 - 2010 FISU (University World Games) Head Coach,